-Humanities students tend to work with ideas, which help them hone useful skills for work in numerous industries.
+Humanities students tend to take classes that study culture and society, which help them hone useful skills for work in numerous industries.

 Many four-year colleges and universities require students to gain a liberal arts education during their first two years of study.
 Known as general education requirements, this coursework is meant to help students think about complex problems from a critical perspective.